1.9. Basic Abilities

 You can use the Dodge Ability when someone targets you with an Ability.
 Dodge allows you to reduce any incoming Damage and possibly give yourself Advantage(s) on Saves.

 The Dodge Ability takes a Dodge Point as a Component, meaning you will have a Disadvantage on the Dodge Test if you do not spend a Dodge Point.
-You can regain your Dodge Points using the Dodges Up Ability (discussed next) which is a Slow Action.
+You can regain your Dodge Points using the Recoup Dodges Ability, which is a Slow Action.
 As such, you will want to save your Dodge Points for when you need them most.

 From the Appendix: